 The ingestion of plastics tricks wildlife into feeling full, and as a result, most die of starvation.
 Plastics can also block the digestive tract or pierce organs, causing death.

 Millions of animals are killed by plastics every year, from birds to fish and other marine animals.
 Most deaths occur because of suffocation, entanglement, or starvation.

 Seals, whales, and turtles, as well as other animals, have been known to be strangled by abandoned fishing gear and discarded six-pack rings, as well as other plastic waste.

-Plastics have also been consumed by land animals, including elephants, hyenas, tigers, and zebras, which sometimes have resulted in death.
+Plastics have also been consumed by land animals, including elephants, hyenas, tigers, and zebras, sometimes resulting in death.

-Research has found that plastics damage the liver and cells, disrupt reproductive systems, and lead to the production of few eggs (e.g. oysters).
+Research has found that plastics damage the liver and cells, disrupt reproductive systems, and produce few eggs (e.g., oysters).

 Plastics are found everywhere, especially microplastics.
-Research shows that invisible plastics have been identified in common resources, such as tap water, beer, and salt.
+Research shows that invisible plastics have been identified in shared resources, such as tap water, beer, and salt.

-Plastics also make their way up the food chain, meaning they are in the food we eat.
+Plastics also make their way up the food chain, meaning they are in our food.
 For example, microplastics injected by fish are then ingested by humans who consume those fish, which is commonly referred to as bioaccumulation.

 Microplastics have been found in over 100 aquatic species, including fish, shrimp, and mussels.